yeagle/jags-alcove/README.rst

 *the data*:

-- stim: a vector containing the stimulus numbers
+- stim: a vector containing the stimulus numbers, corresponding to the stimulus dimensions in the h matrix (1 being the dimensions in the first row in the 'h' matrix)
 - cat_t: a vector containing the true categorization
 - learn: a vector containing 1 if feedback is given, 0 otherwise